 While temperatures continue to drop as fall gives way to winter, November is still a great time of year to visit Canada's biggest city.
 Although July and August are much busier with tourists and warmer from long summer days, the smaller crowds and cooler weather mean discounts on travel and accommodations in Toronto.

 Off-season in the city doesn't mean there isn't still plenty to do, though.
 November falls just after Canadian Thanksgiving and before Christmas, but at the beginning of the month, you can catch the tail end of the fall foliage on a comfortable hike or walk along the beach.
-Towards the end of November, you can enjoy seeing the city bathed in Christmas lights, line up with a few thousand people to watch the Santa Claus Parade, skate on the outdoor rink at City Hall, or catch some other special holiday programming.
+Towards the end of November, you can enjoy seeing the city bathed in Christmas lights, line up with a few thousand people to watch the Santa Claus Parade, skate on the outdoor rink at City Hall, or catch some other special holiday programming, of which there is lots to choose from.

 Toronto Weather in November